|

 generating files for use in clusters.

-statement takes a string expression as
+The pass statement takes a string expression as its argument.

 This example writes a directory listing to a file named

-statement also supports an optional modifier:
+The pass statement also supports an optional modifier:

 NOWAIT: Runs the command in the background without waiting.
 Useful for launching external tools without blocking execution.